 Who is this programme for?:

-The Environment and Development course is for students who are interested in learning about some of the major issues and concerns of Development and the Environment.
+The Environment and Development course is for students who are interested in some of the major issues and concerns in development theory and policy in relation to the environment.
 It also explores whether the possibility of changing values in ‘post-materialist’ societies may lead to a serious re-evaluation of prevailing world views and ideologies.
 The course is delivered through a series of lectures, case studies, seminars and discussion classes.

 Click on the structure tab for more details and to see what structure the lectures will follow